Classic movies that never go out of style.

 What factors make a film timeless?

 A timeless film has a plot that everyone can understand.
-The characters must be well developed and the story must resonate with multiple generations.
+The characters must be well-developed, and the story must resonate with multiple generations.
 Technical and cultural innovation are also key.

 Cinema has changed a lot, especially in technology and storytelling.
-Films like Rocky, The Godfather and Back to the Future created new ways of telling stories.
+Films like Rocky, The Godfather, and Back to the Future created new ways of telling stories.
 They have influenced how films are made and distributed today.